Redundancies can occur for one of two reasons:

 - That you’re only recruiting now due to a change in the company’s financial situation.

-Before making an employee redundant, you’ll need to provide them with a sound business reason for the redundancy.
+Before making redundancies, you’ll need to provide them with a sound business reason for the redundancy.
 After they’ve served their redundancy notice period, they can then leave the business.

 Due to changing circumstances, such as the business recovering from an economic downturn, you may find that you need to fill one or more of the positions that you’ve previously made redundant.